pranavraj219/PControl/README.md

 # PControl
-To control one's PC using E-mail
+Python program to control one's PC using E-mail